colbypalmer/cp-project-template/README.md

 6. If necessary, install Grunt with `npm install -g grunt-cli`.

-7. In your Terminal, navigate to the project folder and type `npm install grunt --save-dev`
+7. In your Terminal, navigate to the project folder and type `npm install webpack --save-dev`

 8. Install npm modules with `npm install`.

 9. Install javascript modules with `yarn install`.

-10. Run Grunt by running `grunt` from the main project folder (same directory as Gruntfile.js).
+10. Run Webpack by running `webpack` from the main project folder (same directory as package.json).

-11. Build all the initial static media by then running `grunt buildall`.

-12. In another shell, cd to your project directory/< YOUR PROJECT NAME >/ and enter:
+11. In another shell, cd to your project directory/< YOUR PROJECT NAME >/ and enter:
 ```
 python manage.py migrate
 python manage.py runserver